Elrinth/UperGrafX-Companion/README.md

 * To read the actual finished .cdm images with the UperGrafX you need either a System Card 3 .pce file or an actual physical SystemCard 3 or Arcade Card.

+* Obviously this won't fix 100% of the pce files as some, for example public domain files, like the Zelda port won't work.
+I'm not sure why, but graphics would just appear corrupt for me.
+Maybe someone else has a clue?

 ![Image of UperGrafX CDM and Rom Fixer](https://raw.githubusercontent.com/Elrinth/UperGrafX-CDM-and-Rom-Fixer/main/screenshot_of_this_program.png)